 You may experience a tugging sensation in your abdominal region, as well as bruising and numbness.
 Your compression garments will help to reduce the swelling, tighten the muscle and prevent scarring.
 Swelling should subside within 3 to 6 months.
 Your drains will help prevent the build-up of fluid.

 As time passes, your scars should heal and fade, sometimes darkening or turning pink before lightening.
 Scars should mature within a year; however, some incision scars may be permanent.

 Occasionally, patients may experience mood swings after being operated including depression and hyperactivity.

 The road to recovery is not an easy one.
 It can take time to feel normal again.
 However, listening to your doctor will facilitate your recovery.

-While there are risks associated with a Tummy Tuck, the end result can be amazing.
+While there are risks associated with a tummy tuck, the end result can be amazing.
 Generally, patients feel extremely happy with their new appearance.
 And to maintain their look, patients should follow a healthy diet and exercise.

-You should avoid intensive activities for at least 6 to 8 weeks.
+After liposuction surgery, you should avoid intensive activities for at least 6 to 8 weeks.
 Apart from that, most patients return to their regular routine two weeks after their surgery.